eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 this Relying Party each time.
 Topic 10/23 calls this 'Per-Relying Party attestations'.

-Additionally, organizational and enforcement measures can help deter Relying Parties from colluding and tracking Users.
+Additionally, organisational and enforcement measures can help deter Relying Parties from colluding and tracking Users.
 In particular, Relying Parties found in violation will have their access certificates revoked, preventing them from further interactions with Wallet Units.